openxla/stablehlo/docs/interpreter.md

 of different types inside `Element`.

 `Tensor` class has the following APIs to interact with its individual elements:
-  - `Element Tensor::get(int64_t index)`: To extract an individual tensor element at index `index` as `Element` object.
+  - `Element Tensor::get(const std::vector<int64_t> &indices)`: To extract an
+     individual tensor element at multi-dimensional index `indices` as `Element` object.
-  - `void Tensor::set(int64_t index, Element element);`: To insert an `Element` object `element` into a tensor at index `index`.
+  - `void Tensor::set(const std::vector<int64_t> &indices, Element element);`:
+  To insert an `Element` object `element` into a tensor at multi-dimensional index `indices`.

-For the skeleton of the interpreter, we chose the above linearized APIs for accessing tensor elements to simplify the implementation.
-This is sufficient for element-wise ops, and in the future we're planning to expand this to cover more complicated op.
+The above multi-dimensional indices are mapped to the underlying 1-D storage of a tensor using the strides, as mentioned above.

 ## Working of the interpreter